fabferri/az-pattern2/iot-hub-through-er-ms-peering/README.md

 10. To clear the content of the packet buffer:
    **monitor capture CAP clear**

 11. Once the necessary data has been collected, remove the capture:
    **no monitor capture CAP**

-Below the capture in the CE1 router, by command **show monitor capture CAP buffer brief**
+Below the capture in the CE1 router, by command: **show monitor capture CAP buffer brief**
 ```console
 CE-01#show monitor capture CAP buffer brief
  ----------------------------------------------------------------------------